dubhalley/Vactrol_Enclosure/README.md

 .stl : the files for a 3D printer

-.fcstd : the file for freecad (3D parametric modeler : https://www.freecad.org/)
+.fcstd : the file for freecad (3D parametric modeler : https://www.freecad.org/) if you want to modify them

 ### Single LDR and Single Led (Flat Top) (VTL5C3 for example)